wp-plugins/cms-tree-page-view/readme.txt

 7. Users of WPML can find all their languages in the tree

 == Changelog ==

+= 0.10 =
+- Fixed position of action div.
+Now it's always to the right of the page name.
+- Fixed so action div never is below the fold of the browser.
+Instead it's moved up until it's visible.
+- Fixed problem related to hoverIntent and mouseover and drag and drop.
+There was just to many wierd things going on so I switched to my own solution instead.
+Let me know if it works ok for you too now again!

 = 0.9 =
 - Only output scripts and styles on pages that the plugin uses.
 This should speed up other parts of the WordPress admin a little tiny itsy bitsy bit.